hashicorp/design-system/website/docs/components/tag/partials/guidelines/guidelines.md

 ### Leading vs. Trailing Icon

-The leading dismiss icon allows mouse users to clear multiple tags quicker, because they do not need to move their mouse, especially when tags have a more extended width.
+The leading dismiss icon allows mouse users to clear multiple tags quicker because they do not need to move their mouse, especially when tags have a more extended width.

 !!!
 Do